Skip to main content

 Training

-VCSCS offers training on a variety of topics related to suicide prevention, mental health, and trauma for law enforcement officers working in schools and on campuses, in addition to school and campus security officers, K-12 and institutions of higher education administrators and staff, and other interested stakeholders.
+VCSCS offers training on a variety of topics related to suicide prevention, mental health, and trauma for K-12 and institutions of higher education staff and administrators, law enforcement officers working in schools and on campuses, in addition to school and campus security officers, and other interested stakeholders.
 Visit the VCSCS Training Page to find trainings near you or host a session in your locality by completing the Training Request Form

 Suicide Prevention

 Description of the program: Applied Suicide Intervention Skills Training.
-This 2-day program works though strategies for talking to and working with individuals experiencing suicidal ideation to prevent suicide.
+This 2-day program works through strategies for talking to and working with individuals experiencing suicidal ideation to prevent suicide.

 Trauma

-Description of the program:This session will provide a look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive care within MTSS.
-On overview of the history of ACEs will be discussed and real-world examples of common trauma responses and strategies for addressing them will be explored.
+Description of the program:This session will look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive care within MTSS.
+An overview of the history of ACEs will be discussed, and real-world examples of common trauma responses and strategies for addressing them will be explored.

-Description of the program:This session will provide a look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive support and working within MTSS.
+Description of the program:This session will look at the impact of trauma on youth and resources for schools and communities to provide trauma-sensitive support and work within MTSS.
 A brief overview of the history of ACEs will be discussed along with the neuroscience of trauma and development.
 Real-world examples of common trauma responses and strategies for addressing them will be explored.
-Usable strategies for working with students with differing levels of trauma, education, and development while working in classrooms, small groups and individual work will be discussed and provided.
+Usable strategies for working with students with differing levels of trauma, education, and development while working in classrooms, small groups, and individual work will be discussed and provided.

-*A 3-hour training for educators, law enforcement, and school based mental health personnel
+*3-hour training for educators, law enforcement, and school-based mental health personnel

-Description of the program: When dealing with misbehaving students, often tensions run high and it is easy to forget to focus on the needs of the student.
-This workshop offers real strategies to keep a trauma informed lens in work with students in these situations to lower tensions and realistically de-escalate in the moment.
-This workshop is intended for K-12 school based mental health personnel, administrators, teachers, and law enforcement.
+Description of the program: When dealing with misbehaving students, tensions often run high, and it is easy to forget to focus on the needs of the students.
+This workshop offers real strategies to keep a trauma-informed lens in working with students in these situations to lower tensions and realistically de-escalate in the moment.
+This workshop is intended for K-12 school-based mental health personnel, administrators, teachers, and law enforcement.

-*2- or 3-hour training for school based and community mental health providers, educators, SROs, non-SRO law enforcement, school security, all other school personnel
+*2- or 3-hour training for school-based and community mental health providers, educators, SROs, non-SRO law enforcement, school security, and all other school personnel

 Bullying Prevention